INTP and INFP Relationships: Compatibility, Love, and Friendship

 Male INFPs are in a quandary.
 Society expects males to be competitive, non-emotional, and assertive, and male INFPs tend not to display those qualities.
 They are caring, contemplative, and can be emotional, traits generally associated with females.
 Consequently, they often feel out of place and awkward.

-4 Characteristics of male INFPs
+4 Characteristics of Male INFPs

 • They tend not to be focused on sports or competition as other guys might be.